 - Work Hours: Job offer letters usually state official working hours but look for company policy on overtime and holiday pay.

 - Legalities: Watch out for other conditions that affect your rights and your career path.
 For example, mandatory arbitration limits your power if you have a dispute with your employer.
 Noncompete and nonsolicit clauses also limit your ability to secure other business.

 - Privacy: Watch out for conditions that affect your right to privacy in the workplace.

 Sometimes, after receiving a job offer, you find you need more time to consider your options.
 It’s best to tell the employer as soon as possible, giving them a workable reason for the delay.
 Try to approach the topic in a candid and professional manner.

 If you have other offers on the table, it’s best to be honest with the hiring manager unless you expect a negative reaction.
 The worst-case scenario is that they refuse your request and insist on an answer right away.
 Then you must accept or decline.

-Beware of using potential offers as a bargaining chip because this could backfire.
+Beware of using potential or verbal offers as a bargaining chip because this could backfire.
 They aren’t real until they appear in print.
 And never bargain with verbal offers.
-The Muse has excellent advice on dealing with multiple jobs offers if you're lucky enough to be in that situation.

 Accepting a Job